Read summarized version with

 Best for: Teams that want to consolidate work apps

-ClickUp brings 20+ work apps together.
-Tasks, docs, wikis, chat, and more.
+ClickUp pulls 20+ work apps under one roof.
+Tasks, docs, wikis, chat, the lot.

 Knowledge Management Features:

-Turn any Doc into a verified wiki to build an official knowledge base for your entire company.
+Turn any Doc into a verified wiki and build an official knowledge base for the whole company.

-ClickUp Brain (their AI system) can search all Docs, wikis, tasks, and comments across your Workspace to provide precise answers instantly.
+ClickUp Brain (their AI) can search every Doc, wiki, task, and comment across your Workspace and hand back precise answers on the spot.

-Connected Search makes every file, doc, and conversation instantly accessible from your home page.
+Connected Search puts every file, doc, and conversation one click away from your home page.

-AI Autopilot Agents understand your workspace content and can surface answers, automate repetitive tasks, and deliver insights without manual effort.
+AI Autopilot Agents read your workspace content and can surface answers, automate repetitive tasks, and deliver insights without you lifting a finger.

 Version control:

-Roll back changes with ease.
-ClickUp captures every alteration with automatic version tracking.
+Roll back changes without drama.
+ClickUp logs every edit with automatic version tracking.

 Security:

-Control who views and edits resources with advanced permissions.
+Decide who views and edits what, down to a fine grain, with advanced permissions.

 The productivity claim:

-Teams reclaim 5+ hours every week using ClickUp.
-That's over 250 hours annually per person.
+Teams reclaim 5+ hours every week with ClickUp.
+That’s over 250 hours a year per person.

 My take: